¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 Bottom (resonant) head

-A drum’s resonant head plays an important role in defining both the attack and the tone.
+A drum’s resonant head plays an important role in defining both attack and tone.
 Most resonant heads are thinner than the top (batter) head.

 Bottom hoop